Legg–Calvé–Perthes disease: Signs and symptoms

-The first signs are complaints of soreness from the child, which are often dismissed as growing pains, and limping or other guarding of the joint, particularly when tired.
+The first signs are complaints of soreness from the child, which are often dismissed as growing pains, and limping or other joint guarding, particularly when tired.
 The pain is usually in the hip, but can also be felt in the knee (referred pain).
 In some cases, pain is felt in the unaffected hip and leg, due to the children favoring their injured side and placing the majority of their weight on their "good" leg.
 It is predominantly a disease of boys (4:1 ratio).
 Perthes is generally diagnosed between 5 and 12 years of age, although it has been diagnosed as early as 18 months.
 Typically, the disease is only seen in one hip, but bilateral Perthes is seen in about 10% of children diagnosed.